-My dad made this video chronicling his creation of his homemade Wolf Man mask, so I thought I’d post his video here.
-Not like he needs most of his videos do better than mine, anwyay enjoy.
+My dad made this video chronicling his creation of his homemade Wolf Man mask.
+I thought I’d post his video here.
+Not like he needs the promotion, most of his videos do better than mine, enjoy.

 John pressured me into this.
 Revolutionary Road is probably list-worthy, but I can’t say I know anything about it outside of that trailer.